"Same head, same value": Ghanaians compare Otto Addo to Pep Guardiola

 - Otto Addo has drawn comparisons to Pep Guardiola after his Black Stars team won 4:3 against Central African Republic

-- Excited Ghanaians took to X (formerly Twitter) to share their excitement, even going as far as comparing the gaffer to the Manchester City boss
+- Elated Ghanaians took to X to share their excitement, even going as far as comparing the gaffer to the Manchester City boss

 Otto Addo's Black Stars team pulled off a stunning 4:3 victory against the Central African Republic.
 The match, which saw Ghana initially trailing by two goals, was turned around in the second half thanks to Addo's tactical acumen.